aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/text-processing/add-text/_index.md

 ### The request parameters of the **AddText** API are

+**Prerequisites**: To call this operation you need a valid Aspose Cloud account, a JWT access token with the **Cells** scope, and the workbook must be stored in a supported format (XLSX, XLS, ODS, CSV, etc.).

 | Parameter Name | Type    | Path/Query String/HTTPBody | Description                                                                                                                                              | Required |
 | :------------- | :------ | :------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------- | :------- |
 | Spreadsheet    | File    | FormData                   | The spreadsheet file to be processed.
 Supported formats include XLSX, XLS, ODS, CSV, etc.                                                                | Yes |